davidgatti/homelab/README.md

 4. **View the Code Server configuration**:
    - Displays the contents of the VS Code Server configuration file for verification.

+# 🧐 F.A.Q

-sudo nixos-rebuild switch -I nixos-config=./configuration.nix
+- `sudo nixos-rebuild switch -I nixos-config=./configuration.nix`